 onering – Onering?
 While you were out onering your oner a password cracker was cracking your comprehension of LotR.
 By the way, hackers have also read earthsea, theshining and darktower.
 Hey, they’ve got good taste.

 I adore the Dune books.
-Dune is in the top list of my favorite books.
+Dune is near the top of my favorites.
 Seems I’m not the only fan:

 benegesserit – Don’t they have some other quotes?
 Something about fear?

 fearisthemindkiller – Heh, even the hackers hadn’t cracked that one yet.
 Referencing The Litany Against Fear would have been a nice move except that if “fear is the mind killer” then “obvious is the password.”